 Please visit www.myfwc.com regarding current hunt dates, regulations and directions to check stations to ensure the most accurate and latest information.

 - Underhill Road: Take C.R.
 721 (Nine Mile Grade) north from Hwy.
 70 or south from Hwy.
 98. Underhill Road is on the east side near the Butler Oaks Dairy.
 S-65D is at the east end of Underhill Road.
+There is a grassed boat ramp at this location.

 - Yates Marsh: Accessible by boat from the C-38 canal, old Kissimmee River, Platt's Bluff Road and a trailhead with parking on Lofton Road (NW 144th Trail) next to S-65D.